CheXseg: Combining Expert Annotations with DNN-generated Saliency Maps for X-ray Segmentation: Methods

 The multi-label semantic segmentation task is to classify each pixel of a chest X-ray image into zero or more of 10 possible pathologies: Airspace Opacity, Atelectasis, Cardiomegaly, Consolidation, Edema, Enlarged Cardiomediastinum, Lung Lesion, Pleural Effusion, Pneumothorax, and Support Devices.

 We utilize CheXpert \cite{irvin2019chexpert}, an existing large dataset with 224,316 chest X-rays of 65240 patients.
 This dataset features image-level labels obtained using an automated labeler that detects the aforementioned pathologies from radiology reports.
 A subset of the dataset is hand-annotated by radiologists at the pixel level.
-In our work, we use a set of 200 radiologist-annotated chest X-rays as the training set for the fully-supervised method.
-We use an additional set of 500 radiologist-annotated images for the test set.
+In our work, we use a set of 200 radiologist-annotated chest X-rays to validate model performance of the weakly-supervised method.
+For the fully-supervised and semi-supervised methods, we use 150 of the radiologist-annotated labels as a train set and save 50 examples for a validation set.
+We selected this validation set to exclude scarce pathologies, as examples with those pathologies are most valuable in the training process.
+When evaluating performance on this validation set, we only look at the most common pathologies.
+For all methods, we use a test set of an additional 500 radiologist-annotated images.

 Models are evaluated by their average performance on the semantic segmentation task across the ten pathologies of interest.
 For each of the pathologies, the IoU (Intersection-over-Union) score is computed.
 We report the mIoU (mean IoU) score, which is the average IoU score across all pathologies.